joi vs superstruct

 Criteria joi superstruct

-Learning Curve Steeper learning curve due to extensive feature set and complexity.
-Lower learning curve, easy to grasp for newcomers to validation.
+Learning Curve Steeper learning curve due to extensive API.
+Gentle learning curve, easier to pick up quickly.